HU |EN

 Michael Kováts de Fabriczy, a Hungarian war hero, played a crucial role in securing America’s independence during the Revolutionary War.

-He was the founding father of the American Calvary and the co-founder of he Pulasky Calvary.
+He was the founding father of the American Cavalry, the co-founder of he Pulasky Cavalry.
 His unwavering commitment to freedom led him to the New World, where he made the ultimate sacrifice in the Battle of Charleston.

-Though honored in both Hungary and the United States, he has not yet received the recognition he deserves in Charleston—the very place where he gave his life for American freedom.
+Though honored in both Hungary and the United States, he has not yet received the recognition he deserves in Charleston, SC — the very place where he gave his life for American freedom.

 As the nation approaches the 250th anniversary of its founding, the Hungary Foundation has launched an effort to commission a monumental equestrian statue to permanently honor his courage and sacrifice.